-Applicants that move to Phase 2 of the Teaching Artist Roster Review will receive electronic notification to schedule a site visit for one educational engagement type they are ready to immediately offer on the roster at a mutually agreeable date, time, and location in Maryland.
-The site visit will be reviewed by an MSAC Teaching Artist evaluator.
+Applicants that move to Phase 2 of the Teaching Artist Roster Review will be notified by email to schedule a site visit for one educational engagement type they are ready to immediately offer on the roster.
+The site visit will be facilitated by MSAC.
+Currently, all site visits are conducted remotely by either submitting a recording or inviting a MSAC Teaching Artist consultant to attend a live synchronous session.

 The site visit can occur any time during the year.
-Applicants should keep in mind that they cannot be approved to be on the roster until after a site visit is complete and they have been approved by the Teaching Artist Evaluator.
+Applicants should keep in mind that they cannot be approved to be on the roster until after a site visit is completed and they have been approved by the Teaching Artist consultant.